isx45128227/MongoVsPostgres/documentacio.md

 As I said at the very beginning of this project syntax in MongoDB differs from Postgres.

-Here you can see basic queries in Postgres and their translation into MongoDB's syntax.
+Here you can see basic CRUD queries in Postgres and their translation into MongoDB's syntax.

 PostgreSQL                                                                                                        | MongoDB
 ------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------